 - Lower Crossed Syndrome: A functional deficiency characterized by tight muscles in one area and under-active muscles in another.

-At Creekside Performance Center, we are highly trained to treat each of these conditions.
-We are the only inter-disciplinary clinic providing services to Sheboygan, Sheboygan Falls, Plymouth, and Oostburg including chiropractic, manual therapy, myofascial release, ART, massage, acupuncture, physical therapy, rehabilitative exercise, nutritional counseling, personal training, and golf performance training under one roof.
+At Creekside Chiropractic & Performance Center, we are highly trained to treat each of these conditions.
+We are the only inter-disciplinary clinic providing services to Sheboygan, Sheboygan Falls, Plymouth, and Oostburg including chiropractic, manual therapy, myofascial release, ART (Active Release Technique), massage therapy, acupuncture, physiotherapy, rehabilitative exercise, nutritional counseling, personal training, and golf performance training under one roof.
 Utilizing these different services, we can help patients and clients reach the best outcomes and the best versions of themselves.